clemdemort/simple-voxel-raycaster/README.md

  KNOWN BUGS:

-  -terrible warping(still looking into it)
+  -terrible warping(90% fixed at this point, very few minor changes have to be made in order for it to work properly)

-  -setting your window too large will make you look backwards(you should be fine unless you try to strech the window horizontaly **A LOT**)
+  -setting your window too large will stretch everything, i change the fov depending on the window width to height ratio for a lack of a better alternative

-  -edges are see through(no DDA)

  (if you find some more please tell me)